LukeHackett12/Sweng-Github-Project/README.md

-# Sweng Github Game
+# Sweng Github Projec

-Game based on the Github api and user profiles
+Visualisations of Data based on a Github user